yugjadvani-dev/devinsight/src/content/blog/how-to-add-a-new-social-icon.md

 author: Simon Smale
 pubDatetime: 2024-01-08T18:16:00.000Z
 modDatetime:
-title: How to add a new Social Icon to AstroPaper
+title: How to add a new Social Icon to DevInsight
 featured: false
 draft: false
 tags:
   - FAQ
-description: How to add a new social icon to AstroPaper
+description: How to add a new social icon to DevInsight
 ---

 Hot new platform?
 Niche corner of the internet?
 Or one specific to your area?
 This post will guide you through how to add a new social icon to the theme.